illixion/CalendarTransformer/README.md

 ### Max Age (Optional)

-Process only events within the last N days:
+Include events older than N days and not newer than N days into the future:
 ```toml
 max_age_days = 30
 ```